This post documents my final project for User Experience Design with June Ahn

 User testing results

-I tested with ten adults and around forty kids.
+I tested with ten adults and approximately forty children.
 The adults ranged in age from early twenties to fifties.
 All were musicians, at varying levels of ability and training, mostly enthusiastic amateurs.
 Sessions lasted for twenty or thirty minutes.
-There were two groups of kids: a small group of eighth graders at the Little Red Schoolhouse, and a large group of fourth graders from PS 3 who were visiting NYU.
+There were two groups of children: a small group of eighth graders at the Little Red Schoolhouse, and a large group of fourth graders from PS 3 who were visiting NYU.
 These testing sessions were shorter, ten to fifteen minutes each.

 It is possible to play the aQW by clicking the notes onscreen using the mouse, though this method is slow and difficult.
 Nevertheless, a number of the younger testers did this, even after I suggested that it would be easier on the keyboard.